top of page

 In 1931, Boxwood was inherited by his daughter Florence Johnson Sawrie and her husband Henry Sperry Sawrie (1878-1956) who kept it for 4 years.
 They married in 1902.
 Sawrie owned Henry S. Sawrie food products company.
 He also served as a bank director.
 The Sawrie family moved to west Nashviile to the Belle Meade area at 110 Lynwood Terrace.

-Since 2014, Arnold and Marie Williams have been the owners.
+About 2014, Arnold (1929-2019) and Marie Williams were been the owners.
+At some point, they put the property ownership into a corporation headed by their daughter Missy Williams.
 The name of the home is derived from the boxwoods that Turner planted along the walkway to the front entrance.
-NRHP 1984
+NR 1984

 Recent Posts